Xanth3/password-hashing/README.md

 Provides a common password hashing implementation with friendly setup options.
 The library can be included as a NuGet package or directly as a DLL.

-The library is provided for both `netstandard2.0` and `net462` platforms.

 ## Usage

 The key object is the `PasswordHasher` class.
 This can be instantiated either per-request or as a shared object; it stores no state other than its configuration, and is immutable.
 The public API consists of two methods: